Use WooCommerce Role Based Pricing with Product Tables

-If you need to give discounts to specific user roles or groups, then you can do this with the WC Role Based Pricing plugin.
-Customers will log into your website as normal, and will see the correct discounted price for their user role.
+You can give discounts to specific user roles or groups via a user role pricing WooCommerce plugin.
+Customers will log into your website as normal, and will receive the correct discounted price for their user role.

 Read our tutorial on how to create a WooCommerce order form.

 How it works